-- It is difficult to store and manage unstructured data due to lack of schema and structure - Indexing the data is difficult and error prone due to unclear structure and not having pre-defined attributes.
+• It is difficult to store and manage unstructured data due to lack of schema and structure BIG DATA ANALYTICS Department of CSIT

+- Indexing the data is difficult and error prone due to unclear structure and not having pre-defined attributes.
 Due to which search results are not very accurate. - Ensuring security to data is difficult task.